Encounters with Higher & Further Education

 Meaningful encounters with providers cover a wide range of ways young people can learn about their compulsory post-school options.
 They provide off-site visits and direct interactions with key institutions, staff, and alumni.
 Covering the full range of learning opportunities available to students.

 All students should understand the full range of learning opportunities that are available to them.
-This includes academic and vocational routes and learning in schools, colleges, universities and the workplace.
+This includes both technical and academic routes and learning in schools, colleges, universities and in the workplace.

 Meaningful encounters with providers cover a wide range of ways young people can learn about their post-compulsory school options.
 They provide off-site visits and direct interactions with key roles, such as lecturers, current students of apprenticeships.